-In addition to his work with Riordan & Horgan, Ted is a tenured professor of law at Mitchell Hamline School of Law in St. Paul, Ted has published articles in leading law reviews, with a particular focus on criminal evidence law.
+In addition to his work with Riordan & Horgan, Ted is a tenured professor of law at Mitchell Hamline School of Law in St. Paul, Minnesota.
+Ted has published articles in leading law reviews, with a particular focus on criminal evidence law.
 His articles have been cited by courts and scholars around the country.
 Recognized as a leading scholar of evidence law, Ted was appointed by the Minnesota Supreme Court to serve as chair of the Minnesota Rules of Evidence advisory committee.

 Ted also maintains an active pro bono practice in Minnesota, where he has argued appeals in cases ranging from city ordinance violations to homicide.
 In his pro bono practice, he has succeeded in overturning convictions for indigent defendants in multiple cases.
 He was recently named one of the “Attorneys of the Year” by Minnesota Lawyer.